 You have a water proof bandage on your incision.
 It is fine to shower any time after surgery.
 Two days after surgery, remove the outer dressing.
 It is still safe for you to get into the shower.
 Be careful not to scrub at the incision line; simply let the water run over the incision and gently pat the area dry.

 It is fine to swim in a pool or take a bath after the steri-strips have fallen off (or 2 weeks after surgery – whichever occurs first).

-Following a non mesh inguinal hernia repair, you are encouraged to do as much walking as is comfortable.
-You may climb stairs, taking them one at a time and slowly.
+After a no mesh inguinal hernia repair, we want you to do as much walking as is comfortable.
+Stairs are ok, but just one at a time and slowly.

-You are not to operate a vehicle while you are taking pain medication.
-This will interfere with your ability to drive safely.
+Don’t drive while you are taking pain medication, and for the first 24 hours after surgery.
+Prescription pain medications interfere with your ability to drive safely.
 Once you have finished taking pain medication, it is safe for you to drive.

-Lifting heavy objects and exercise is okay approximately 4 weeks after surgery, but if lifting causes pain in your incision or groin, please stop.
-If pain persists, call the office and speak with the nurse.
+Lifting heavy objects and exercise is okay between 2-4 weeks after surgery, but if lifting causes pain in your incision or groin, please stop.
+Call the office if you have pain that seems like it’s getting worse

 Although not commonly seen, any incision is susceptible to infection.
 If you develop a fever of 101 degrees or above, have unexpected pain, redness or drainage from the incision, please contact my office.

 Your pain and swelling should gradually improve after the second postoperative day.
 Some patients will experience more swelling in the first week, expecially if they are very active.
 If your symptoms worsen after that time, please call the office